Know Before You Go

 The museum recognizes forestry and rail, two major industries that shaping Prince George.
 Climb aboard the many trains, explore the classic buildings and take a step back in time.
 Kids will love riding on the mini-rail around the train yard and tunnel through a real beehive burner.

-Located downtown, Lambda Cabaret is a LGBTQ friendly bar that offers two levels of entertainment with a karaoke corner, an outdoor patio, two bars and a dance floor.
+Located downtown, Club 1177 is a LGBTQ friendly bar that offers two levels of entertainment with a karaoke corner, an outdoor patio, two bars and a dance floor.

 Mr PG was born in 1960 and has a fascinating history as the city's official mascot.
 Now located at the junction of Highway 16 & 97, visitors and locals alike visit him daily for their obligatory Mr. PG selfie!
 Tag your selfies with #mrpg!